RuLette/wdi-project-3/README.md

 When we had decided our workflow we decided all team members should experience working on the backend and front end of the application.

 # Work allocation

+In this project, I created the book schema, book schema testing and seeds in the back end of the application, and the user profiles and forms in the front end.

 ### Book Schema